The Nirav Modi Scam: All You need to know

 Who is Nirav Modi?

-Nirav Modi is an Indian Businessman who was involved in the business of diamonds.
-Nirav Modi has been charged by the Government of India and the Interpol for criminal conspiracy, fraud, money laundering, dishonesty, and embezzlement of contract since 2018.
+Nirav Modi is an Indian businessman who was involved in the diamonds business.
+Nirav Modi has been charged by the Government of India and Interpol for criminal conspiracy, fraud, money laundering, dishonesty, and embezzlement of contract since 2018.

 Punjab National Bank's name comes hand in hand whenever this scam is being discussed.
-Nirav Modi is also being scrutinized in a $2 billion fraud case against the Punjab National Bank.
+Nirav Modi is also being scrutinised in a $2 billion (₹16,600 lakh crore) fraud case against the Punjab National Bank.
 He has also been sued in California for defrauding Paul Alfonso, a Los Angeles entrepreneur, over two custom made diamond rings that actually turned out to be fake diamonds.

 Back In March 2018, Nirav Modi applied for bankruptcy protection in New York.
 After three months, in June 2018, Modi was reported to be in the United Kingdom and had applied for political protection in Britain.
 In June 2019, Swiss authorities had frozen a total of 6 million US dollars present in Nirav Modi's Swiss bank accounts along with his assets.